 Students should understand that Federal Direct Loans taken during summer sessions still count towards aggregate loan limits and may result in exhausting eligibility more quickly than with a traditional two-semester year (fall/spring).
-Students should also be aware that most scholarships and grants are only offered during the fall and spring semesters.
+Students should also be aware that most institutional scholarships and grants are only offered during the fall and spring semesters.

-We strongly recommend that students speak with a Financial Aid Advisor when completing and submitting the Seasonal Loan Request form to
+We strongly recommend that students speak with a Financial Aid representative when completing and submitting the Seasonal Loan Request form to the Office of Financial Aid, as they may have pertinent questions that can be answered in advance to avoid processing delays.